-In the past, I was working with older adults in the community – at libraries, seniors centres, retirement homes, art galleries and museums.
-Like others, I’m now in self-isolation in my home office/studio.
+In the past, I worked out and about in the community where I developed programs and events for municipalities, libraries, seniors centres, retirement homes, art galleries and museums.
+Now, like many others, I’m grounded and working from home.

 Looking back to March 17th, 2020 we knew we could expect some significant changes when the Ontario Government declared a COVID-19 State of Emergency.
-No one can accurately predict the longer-term consequences.
-All we can do is follow some of the clues.
+In the short term, the pandemic crisis landed most non-essential workers at home.

-**seeking creative mental health ideas to deal with personal stress, feelings of loss, uncertainty and confusion
+- seeking creative ideas to maintain positive mental health while dealing with personal stress, feelings of loss and uncertainty (38%)

-**needing help to learn more about technology and stay connected and engaged with community
+- needing help to learn more about technology to stay connected and engaged with the community (42%)

 So yes, it’s also a great opportunity to learn and adjust while we create new spaces and places at home and on the web.
 The art studio is getting a new look.